line/armeria/site/src/sphinx/server-annotated-service.rst

 - ``String``
 - ``Enum``

-Note that you can omit the value of `@Param`_ if you compiled your code with ``-parameters`` javac option.
+Note that you can omit the value of :api:`@Param` if you compiled your code with ``-parameters`` javac option.
 In this case the variable name is used as the value.

 .. code-block:: java